cgy1992/GameFinal/Tutorials/Markdown/ComputeShader.md

 Then we call `IVideoDriver::runComputeShader` method to actually run a compute shader.
 It has four parameters.
 The first gives the shader's interface.
 The other three parameters specify how many blocks we are going to dispatch in x, y, z directons respectively.

-After this method returns, which means the compute shader returns, we start to copy the results from GPU to main memory:
+After that, we start to copy the results from GPU to main memory:

 	outputTexture->copyDataToAnotherTexture(copyTexture);
 	STextureData outputData;